 Our Codebase is a Garden

 The Blitz codebase is like a community garden.
 There's a lot of beautiful plants and vegetables, but it won't take long until you find some weeds!
 When you find weeds, please remove them :) Minor refactoring is always encouraged.
-If you'd like to do some major refactoring, it's best to first either open an issue or check with us in Slack.
+If you'd like to do some major refactoring, it's best to first either open an issue or check with us in Discord.
 Most likely we'll agree with you.

 What to Expect After Submitting a PR